Graduate student financial support

 Coursework option students are not promised funding on admission; however there are often extra teaching assistant positions available to apply for each term.
 The coursework option is normally completed in one year (three terms).

 Full-time Doctoral students are normally provided with three terms of funding during their first four years.
 The annual amount is currently $23,538.
 The normal completion time for the doctoral program is three to four years, so you should plan your time and financial resources accordingly.

-Teaching and research assistantships are usually 10 hours per week for 16 weeks of the term.
+Teaching assistantships are usually 10 hours per week for 16 weeks of the term, though some positions are 5 hours per week.
 Payments are comprised of a monthly salary (two-thirds of the total payment) paid on the last Friday of each month along with a Graduate Experience Award (one-third of the total payment) received in the first month as a scholarship.